Exploiting Missing Data Remediation Strategies using Adversarial Missingness Attacks

-In this work we assume the modeler is interested in fitting a generalized linear model (GLM) to the conditional distribution of a response random variable $Y$, given the vector of features $\X$.
+Assume the modeler is interested in fitting a generalized linear model (GLM) to the conditional distribution of a response random variable $Y$, given the vector of features $\X$.
 Following Almudevar~\cite{almudevar2021theory}, GLMs in canonical form are parameterized using a linear predictor term $\boldsymbol{\eta} = \inp{\vtheta}{\x}$ and have probability density (or mass) function

 Here, $\vtheta$ denotes the regression coefficients, $\sigma$ is a dispersion parameter, $A$ is the partition function and $h$ is a base measure~\cite{almudevar2021theory}.
 In the following, the dispersion parameter is constant unless otherwise stated, and is therefore omitted from the notation.